microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         // Retrieves the XML content of the ProgressBar String GetXml();
-    }
+    };

     runtimeclass Audio
     {
         Audio();

-        // Get/Set the audio source for the AppNotification.
+        // Set the audio source for the AppNotification.
-        String AudioSrc { get;};
         Audio SetAudioSrc(String audioSrc);

-        // Duration must also be set to define the loop length.
+        // AppNotificationContent::Duration must also be set to define the loop length.
-        Boolean IsLooped { get; };
         Audio SetIsLooped(Boolean isLooped);

-        Boolean IsMuted { get; };
         Audio SetIsMuted(Boolean isMuted);

         // Retrieves the XML content of the audio.
         String GetXml();
-    }
+    };

     enum ImagePlacement
     {
         Inline, // A full-width inline-image that appears when you expand the AppNotification.
-        AppLogoOverride, // Overrides the AppNotification app logo with a custom image.
-        Hero, // Prominently displays image within the AppNotification banner and while inside Notification Center.
+        AppLogoOverride, // An image that is left-aligned with notification text Hero, // Prominently displays image within the AppNotification banner and while inside Notification Center.
     };